5 Ways to Create a Work-Life Balance in Your Small Business

 Allow Yourself to Take Breaks

 Work-life balance requires that you dedicate time to focus on all aspects of your life; you can’t give your personal life focus without investing time into it.
-So if you are usually overscheduled with work, there won’t be much of a chance you will be able to take a break or do anything non-work related without shuffling your time and causing more stress.
+If you are usually overscheduled with work, there won’t be much of a chance you will be able to take a break or do anything non-work related without shuffling your time and causing more stress.

 One way to make sure you take time out for your personal life is by scheduling in the time as if it were another work responsibility.
 Over time, this will become second nature to you and will be one of the most valuable slots of time during your day.